firestorm102/codetesting/README.md

 # codetesting
 Learning to code
-USing this to learn how to code
+Using this to learn how to code